Signature Methods in Machine Learning: Conformance and SigMahaKNN Method for Anomaly Detection

-being the only point \emph{not} in $S^1$ makes it reasonable to treat $x_{ast}$ as an outlier.
-However, provided the car

-With this in mind, a more useful point-of-view is to determine outliers by \emph{not} being similar to \emph{any} other instance within the dataset.
-The \emph{k-nearest neighbour} (k-NN) approach uses this idea by comparing an instance to its k nearest neighbours within the dataset.
+With this in mind, a more useful point-of-view is to determine outliers by \textit{not} being similar to \textit{any} other instance within the dataset.
+This avoids the issue of incorrectly deeming a rare observation as anomalous.
+But, from this point-of-view, it is important to allow the corpus of observations that are deemed to be ``normal" to be updated over time; after observing a rare event that is nevertheless \textit{not} an anomaly, we want to add it to the ``normal" corpus to ensure that future observations of this event will not be classified as an anomaly.

+The \textit{k-nearest neighbour} (k-NN) approach uses this idea by comparing an instance to its k nearest neighbours within the dataset.
 It is based on the assumption that usual data points have close neighbours in the training set, while unusual points are located far from their neighbours \cite{FHK04}.
 Loosely, a point is declared an outlier if it is located far from its k-nearest neighbours.
-The choice of k can be treated as a hyperparameter to be optimised.
+The choice of k can be treated as a hyper-parameter to be optimised.

 The k-NN approach requires one to make a choice of distance metric to use for the determination of a points k-nearest neighbours.
-The \emph{Mahalanobis distance} \cite{Mah36}, providing a notion of distance between a point and a distribution, is a popular choice considered in the works \cite{CSSQZ20,KS20}, for example.
-In particular, the recent work \cite{CFLP20} considers a combination of the Mahalanobis distance with k-NN techniques for the purpose of anomaly detection.
-The anomaly detection is implemented on a collection of paths; namely, it determines whether an entire path fails to be similar to any of the other paths within the collection.
-This is achieved in \cite{CFLP20} via use of the Mahalanobis distance and k-NN techniques on a vector feature set determined by taking truncated signatures of the paths.
+The \textit{Mahalanobis distance} \cite{Mah36}, providing a notion of distance between a point and a distribution, is a popular choice considered in the works \cite{CSSQZ20,KS20}, for example.
+The recent work \cite{CCFLS20} introduces the \textit{variance norm} as a data-driven metric that offers a mathematically rigorous extension of the Mahalanobis distance.
+In particular, the variance norm coincides with the Mahalanobis distance when the sample covariance matrix is finite-dimensional and has full column rank \cite{CCFLS20}.
+However, unlike the Mahalanobis distance, the variance norm remains well-defined when these assumptions are \textit{not} satisfied.
+As an example, multi-collinearity may often lead to data exhibiting rank-deficiency \cite{CCFLS20}.

-The remainder of this section is dedicated to covering the approach proposed in \cite{CFLP20}.
-We closely follow the presentation of \cite{CFLP20}, beginning with the introduction of the Mahalanobis distance.
-In order to match with \cite{CFLP20}, we adopt their terminology of \emph{variance} for the Mahalanobis distance (which is arguably more natural).